SH11B:

 Jakobus Albertus le Roux, University of Alabama in Huntsville, Huntsville, AL, United States, Gary Paul Zank, University of Alabama in Huntsville, Space Science, Huntsville, AL, United States and Gary M Webb, University of Alabama in Huntsville, CSPAR, Huntsville, AL, United States

-Teresa Nieves-Chinchilla, Catholic University of America, Washington, United States, Mark Linton, US Naval Research Laboratory, Washington, United States, Miguel A. UAH Hidalgo, Alcala University, Madrid, Spain, Angelos Vourlidas, Applied Physics Laboratory Johns Hopkins, Space Department, Laurel, MD, United States, Neel Savani, University of Maryland Baltimore County, Baltimore, MD, United States, Adam Szabo, NASA Goddard Space Flight Center, Greenbelt, MD, United States, Charles J Farrugia, New hampshire university, Durham, NH, United States and Wenyuan Yu, University of New Hampshire, Durham, United States
+Teresa Nieves-Chinchilla, Catholic University of America, Washington, United States, Mark Linton, US Naval Research Laboratory, Washington, DC, United States, Miguel A. UAH Hidalgo, Alcala University, Madrid, Spain, Angelos Vourlidas, Applied Physics Laboratory Johns Hopkins, Space Department, Laurel, MD, United States, Neel Savani, University of Maryland Baltimore County, Baltimore, MD, United States, Adam Szabo, NASA Goddard Space Flight Center, Greenbelt, MD, United States, Charles J Farrugia, New hampshire university, Durham, NH, United States and Wenyuan Yu, University of New Hampshire, Durham, United States

 Chenglong Shen, University Science & Technology of China, Hefei, Anhui, China